i-aki-y/dend-capstone/README.md

 In this project, I defined the following pipelines.

-- `prepare_movielens_dag`: This dag download the latest MovieLens data and upload the data to the S3.
+- `prepare_movielens_dag`: This dag downloads the latest MovieLens data and upload the data to the S3.
-- `prepare_tmdb_dag`: This dag collect TMDB data from the TMBD API and upload the data to the S3.
+- `prepare_tmdb_dag`: This dag collects TMDB data from the TMBD API and upload the data to the S3.
 - `process_all_data`: This dag setup aws EMR cluster and runs etl process by using spark.
-- `update_movie_dataset`: This dag collect daily changeset from TMDB API and merge it to the latest result dataset by using the EMR cluster.
+- `update_movie_dataset`: This dag collects daily changeset from TMDB API and merge it to the latest result dataset by using the EMR cluster.

 ## Scenarios

 ### "the data was increased by 100x"

-Now, each of the MovieLens dataset is provided as a single file, but they can be split multiple files and can be uploaded to S3.
-The S3 is capable for very large data with low cost.
+Now, each of the MovieLens datasets is provided as a single file, but they can be split multiple files and can be uploaded to S3.
+The S3 is capable of very large data at low cost.
 In this project, the raw data files are easily loaded by using spark's `read.csv(path/*)`.
-In the spark, the dataset are processed in the multiple partitions.
-We can scale up the aws EC2 instance or scale out by increasing partition number of spark process.
+In the spark, the dataset is processed in multiple partitions.
+We can scale up the aws EC2 instance or scale-out by increasing the partition number of spark process.

 ### "the pipelines would be run on a daily basis by 7 am every day."

-In order to collect the whole TMDB's movie data, it takes 1.5 days.
-But once we got the data, TMDB provide `/movie/changes` API which returns a list of movie ids that have changed in past 24 hours.
+In order to collect the whole of TMDB's movie data, it takes 1.5 days.
+But once we got the data, TMDB provides `/movie/changes` API, which returns a list of movie ids that have changed in the past 24 hours.
-The list looks have $\sim 2k$ items.
+The list looks to have $\sim 2k$ items.
 When we request movie data 3 items per second, we can collect the changed movie list in 2 hours.
-In this pipe line, the changed movie list will be uploaded S3 as a update file.
+In this pipeline, the changed movie list will be uploaded S3 as an update file.
 And before the etl process, this update file will be merged with the current raw dataset.
-So we can complete the pipe line in daily bases.
+So we can complete the pipeline on daily bases.

 ### "The database needed to be accessed by 100+ people."

 The resulted data are stored in S3 of AWS.
-The datamodel is made for data analysis which is read intensive usecase.
+The data model is made for data analysis, which is read intensive usecase.
 S3 is capable for 5,500 requests per second[^s3spec].
 In this pipeline, I use AWS EMR with Jupyterhub as a Spark environment.
 The Jupyterhub serves jupyter notebook for multiple users.
 With this configuration, I think the data model can be available for 100+ people.

 ## Data quality check

-- Check that the same movie are appropriately joined
+- Check that the same movie is appropriately joined

-I checked that sampled MovieLens data movie and TMDB movie have same movie title.
+I checked that sampled MovieLens data movie and TMDB movie have the same movie title.
 See, `emr/check_movie_mapping.py`

 - Check all data not empty